Martin Albrechtsen: AC Horsens

 On 23 December 2016 it was announced, that Albrechtsen had signed half-year contract with AC Horsens, starting from the new year.
 Albrechtsen suffered from several injuries in the first four months at his new club.

 He played his first game for the club on 18 February 2017 against Silkeborg IF.
 Albrechtsen had suffered from some problems in his groin since the start of the season.
 The problem became more and more comprehensive during the season, and he was actually out on the sideline from March to May 2017.
 He left the club at the end of the season.

 BK Avarta

 After leaving AC Horsens, Albrechtsen signed for BK Avarta, where he also got reunited with his brother, Jacob, who already played there.
 Albrechtsen left the club again when his contract expired at the end of the year, due to the lack of playing time and for personal reasons.

-VB 1968
+Later career

 In January 2018, Albrechtsen joined Denmark Series club VB 1968.

 After a spell at FC Græsrødderne, Albrechtsen returned to VB 1968 in July 2021.
 On 31 January 2023 Albrechtsen confirmed, that he had left VB 1968.
+In April 2023, he moved to Fremad Valby and in August, to FK Prespa.